30-Day vs 45-Day SLA Mapping: Statutory Deadline Enforcement at Intake

 );

 Use SELECT ...
-FOR UPDATE row-level locking during batch status updates to prevent race conditions when multiple worker threads attempt to modify the same SLA record concurrently.
+FOR UPDATE row-level locking during batch status updates to prevent race conditions when multiple worker threads modify the same SLA record concurrently.
+The ledger is the source of truth for both escalation and post-hoc regulator queries, so it must be append-friendly and never rewritten in place.

 Phase 5: Fallback Routing & Escalation Orchestration